Full-time: 4 years

 - Start your degree with a foundation year to gain a valuable introduction to sports science and achieve your full BSc (Hons) qualification in four years of study

-- Realise your ambitions: this route is ideal for anyone considering a change of career, taking up a completely new subject area, or lacking the formal entry requirements to join our honours degree directly
+- Realise your ambitions: this route is ideal for anyone considering a change of career or taking up a completely new subject area

 - Focus on the interdisciplinary nature of performance analysis and coaching

 - Gain vital insights into real-world practice, including unique opportunities to go on work placements and internships with professional clubs

 - Combine theoretical knowledge and practical skills in our state-of-the-art facilities, including our new £10.8m Sports Centre

 - Harness the latest coaching and performance analysis technologies, such as Sports Code, Dartfish and Quintic